-Black Lives Matter protests swept across the United States in 2020.
-As crowds gathered to demand justice and equality, a disturbing trend emerged behind the scenes.
-Marketing companies and law enforcement agencies used phone location data to track protesters’ movements.
+In 2020, protests spread across the US as Black Lives Matter gained strength.
+Behind the scenes, during the large rallies President Trump called for fierce crackdowns on so-called “antifa” and sent a sinister tweet that suggested violence-just a week after welcoming white supremacists As crowds gathered to demand justice and equality, a disturbing trend emerged Marketing companies and law enforcement agencies used phone location data to track protesters’ movements.

 Overview of Black Lives Matter Protests